-When you start up your Windows 10 PC, it takes around 10 seconds of delay.
-This delay helps Windows OS start System Services and load System files for its smooth functioning.
-It occurs to improve the performance and to make everything smoother on your device.
+When you start up your Windows 11/10 PC, it takes around 10 seconds of delay.
+This delay helps Windows OS start System Services and load System files for smooth functioning.
+It occurs to improve performance and makes everything smoother on your device.
 However, if you have a powerful device, you could disable this startup delay so that the startup items start functioning as soon as you start the device.
-In this guide, we will show you how to enable and disable Windows 10 Startup Delay using a simple Registry hack.
+In this guide, we will show you how to enable and disable Windows 11/10 Startup Delay using a simple Registry hack.

-Before you begin working in the Windows Registry, I would suggest you back it up first, so that you could revert it back if something goes wrong.
-By the way, if you follow the instructions properly then such a problem will not happen.
+Before you begin working on the Windows Registry, I would suggest you back it up first, so that you can revert it back if something goes wrong.
+By the way, if you follow the instructions properly, then such a problem will not happen.

 To disable Windows 10 Startup Delay, right-click on the Start button and select Run from the power user menu.